d-w-arnold/learn-git-github-jetbrains/sections/git.md

     - Files already tracked by Git are not affected.

-    - [Click here](https://git-scm.com/docs/gitignore) to learn more about `.gitignore`.
+    - <a href="https://git-scm.com/docs/gitignore" target="_blank">Click here</a> to learn more about `.gitignore`.

-- Check out [Tig](https://medium.com/@tommasi.v/git-enhanced-with-tig-9eb07fc30168), a Git repository browser, but can also assist in staging changes for commit at chunk level and act as a pager for output from various Git commands.
+- Check out <a href="https://medium.com/@tommasi.v/git-enhanced-with-tig-9eb07fc30168" target="_blank">Tig</a>, a Git repository browser, but can also assist in staging changes for commit at chunk level and act as a pager for output from various Git commands.

 ---